ray-project/ray/doc/source/train/api/api.rst

 This page covers framework specific integrations with Ray Train and Ray Train Developer APIs.

-For core Ray AIR APIs, take a look at the :ref:`AIR package reference <air-api-ref>`.

 Ray Train Base Classes (Developer APIs)
 ---------------------------------------